-- RPS Position: SDG&E will consider any change in the point at which it may need to procure to fill a future need as a result of either selling or banking excess renewable generation. - Market Liquidity: It is important to SDG&E that the market for renewable products remains liquid so that sales and purchases on behalf of customers can be made at competitive prices.
-As one of the three largest retail sellers in the State, SDG&E also has one of the three largest RPS portfolios in the State, and therefore it must consider possible impacts on the market of any potential sales volumes. - Accounting Rules: SDG&E will consider the potential accounting impacts of selling excess renewable generation.
+- RPS Position: SDG&E will consider any change in the point at which it may need to procure to fill a regularly reviews its portfolio positions and considers actions based on future need as a result of either, which include but are not limited to, procuring, selling orand banking renewable generation. - Load Departure: Future portfolio need and fit are regularly evaluated and encompasses a review of load departure that will impact SDG&E's RPS portfolio positions. - Market Liquidity: It is important to SDG&E that the market for renewable products remains liquid so that sales and purchases on behalf of customers can be made at competitive prices.
+As one of the three largest retail sellers in the State, SDG&E also has one of the three largest RPS portfolios in the State, and therefore it must consider possible impacts on the market of any potential sales volumes. - Accounting Rules: SDG&E will consider the potential accounting impacts of selling renewable generation.
 Such impacts may include a scenario in which both the sales contract and the underlying contract(s) supplying the energy for the sales contract are marked to market value in each reporting period in accordance with generally accepted accounting principles.
-Due to market volatility, the mark to market adjustment may create volatility in SDG&E's financial statements. - o Impact on GHG Reduction Goals and IRP Targets: With the passage of SB 350, the State is moving toward a more holistic planning process with the goal of reducing GHG emissions through a suite of tools, one of which is the RPS program.5 As described under Section 12 of Attachment A, SDG&E has taken a strong leadership position with respect to the State's RPS targets, and in doing so has inherently advanced the goals of the IRP.
-Although the IRP framework is still under development, the impact of any potential sale as it relates to SDG&E's progress towards IRP goals will be incorporated into SDG&E's analysis as appropriate.
+Due to market volatility, the mark to market adjustment associated with the sale may create volatility in SDG&E's financial statements. - o Impact on GHG Reduction Goals and IRP Targets: With the passage of SB 350, the State is moving toward a more holistic planning process with the goal of reducing GHG emissions through a suite of tools, one of which is the RPS program.5 As described under Section 2 of Attachment A, SDG&E has taken a strong leadership position with respect to the State's RPS targets, and in doing so has inherently advanced the goals of the IRP.
+Although the IRP framework is still under